Rick Hendrick — Class of 2013

-It was on his family’s tobacco farm in southern Virginia where his father, “Papa Joe” taught Rick Hendrick about the value of hard work and gave him a passion for cars.
-But who could’ve known that passion and hard work would lead Hendrick to becoming a 15-time champion team owner in NASCAR’S top divisions as the leader of Hendrick Motorsports.
+On his family’s tobacco farm in southern Virginia, Rick Hendrick’s father, “Papa Joe,” taught him about the value of hard work and gave Rick a passion for cars.
+But who could’ve known that passion and hard work would lead Rick Hendrick to become a 15-time racing champion team owner in NASCAR’s top divisions as leader of Hendrick Motorsports?
+Not only that, Rick Hendrick became a successful businessman opening the Hendrick Automotive Group

-At 14, he acted on that passion and began setting speed records at the local drag strip with a 1931 Chevrolet he personally built.
+At 14, he acted on that passion.
+He began setting speed records at the local drag strip with a 1931 Chevrolet he personally built.
 Two years later, he won the Virginia Division of an engine building contest sponsored by Chrysler-Plymouth.

 While pursuing a co-op while attending North Carolina State University, Hendrick’s true passion led him to open his first used car lot.
-Within three years, Hendrick became the youngest Chevrolet dealer in the United States and that momentum carried him to found Hendrick Automotive Group which now has over 100 locations in the United Sates.
+Within three years, Hendrick became the youngest Chevrolet dealer in the United States after opening Rick Hendrick Chevrolet.
+That momentum carried him to found Hendrick Automotive Group, which now has over 100 locations in the United States.

 In the late 1970s, Hendrick started a drag-boat racing team that won three straight national championships and set a world record of 222.2 mph with his boat, “Nitro Fever.”